 Congratulations to doctors Jeffrey Hall, Michael Rosbash, and Michael Young for winning the Nobel Prize in Physiology or Medicine!
 These three American medical professionals studied fruit flies for decades in order to isolate one specific gene that dictates the body’s circadian rhythm.
-What’s crucial about their life’s work is how it’s led the way for a much more robust understanding of how artificial light can affect our well-being and sleep.
-Another important thing to note is their work was chosen to be awarded over ground-breaking discoveries in gene-editing as well as immuno-oncology which is the process of fighting cancer by jump-starting the immune system.
+Their groundbreaking research leads the way to a more robust understanding of artificial light’s effect on our sleep and overall health.

 “The Nobel Prize in Physiology or Medicine 2017“.
 Nobelprize.org.
 Nobel Media AB 2014.
 Web.
 3 Oct 2017.